Bilateral international migration flow estimates for 200 countries

 Since the paper was published, I have produced four updates to reflect

-• The latest United Nations demographic data released in WPP2019 and WPP2022 (July 19, 2019 and 28 October, 2022)
+• The latest United Nations demographic data released in WPP2019, WPP2022 and WPP2024 (July 19, 2019, 28 October, 2022 and 30 October and 2024)

 • The latest United Nations migrant stock data released in IMS2019 and IMS2020 (October 23, 2019 and February 1, 2021)